bgvg/biocatch-test/README.md

 front-biocatch-test (The Frontend)
 SDK Loader: Dynamically loads the official BioCatch JavaScript agent from the CDN specified in the documentation.

-Session Management: The initializeSession function waits for the cdApi object to be ready and then calls cdApi.changeContext() and cdApi.setCustomerSessionId() to manage the user's session state as they navigate the site.
+Session Management: The session function waits for the cdApi object to be ready and then calls cdApi.changeContext() and cdApi.setCustomerSessionId() to manage the user's session state as they navigate the site.

 API Trigger: The triggerAPI function sends fetch requests containing the required payloads to the local Flask /api/proxy endpoint, abstracting away the final destination from the client-side code.